gatsbyjs/gatsby/docs/docs/schema-customization.md

 So far we have only been dealing with scalar values (`String` and `Date`;
 GraphQL also knows `ID`, `Int`, `Float`, `Boolean` and `JSON`).
 Fields can however also contain complex object values.
-To target those fields in SDL, you can provide a full type definition for the nested type, which can be arbitrarily named (as long as the name is unique in the schema).
+To target those fields in GraphQL SDL, you can provide a full type definition for the nested type, which can be arbitrarily named (as long as the name is unique in the schema).
 In our example project, the `frontmatter` field on the `MarkdownRemark` node type is a good example.
 Say we